 - District locations and numbers.

-- Prepare DCM packages to include a cover letter to the DCMs; one copy each of the new-group form and DCM, group and district committee chair change forms; current lists as noted above; group contribution statements from GSO; and any inserts required by GSC members.
+- Prepare digital DCM packages to include a cover letter to the DCMs; and all lists as noted above as well as group contributions from Area 79 and any other inserts required by GSC members.
 The package may also include The New Group form, Group, DCC, and DCM change forms.

 - Have an extra supply of the above forms and lists available at each quarterly and assembly.

 - Chair an assigned committee at the Pre-conference Assembly each April.
-Produce a synopsis of the background information on the Conference agenda items of that committee.
-Is in contact with the DCMs assigned to the committee.
+Create a synopsis of the background information on the conference agenda items of that committee.
+Contac t the DCMs assigned to that committee.

 This is an extremely rewarding position which requires a daily commitment of time, and even more time before and after assemblies, GSC meetings and travel assignments.